 Note that values are separated by a tab character (\t)

-To implement incremental SELECT & COPY, your MySQL table has to meet a couple of conditions.
+To use incremental SELECT & COPY, your MySQL table has to meet a couple of conditions:

-Unlike Export&Import, Increment SELECT© exports only changed row since the last update.
+Incremental SELECT exports only the rows that have changed since the last update.
 The SELECT query you run on MySQL looks like this:

 SELECT * FROM users WHERE updated_at >= ‘2016-08-12 20:00:00’;